mattpolzin/idv/README.md

 $ idris2 --version
 Idris 2, version 0.5.1-b03395deb
 ```

+Keep in mind that the LSP will need to be integrated with your editor of choice even if you manage its install with `idv`.
+See the [README](https://github.com/idris-community/idris2-lsp/blob/main/README.md) for details, but you won't need to perform the install steps as described there.

 ## Wishlist
 Before helping out, take a quick look at the [contribution guidelines](CONTRIBUTING.md).